mezis/mezis.github.com/_drafts/remote.md

 I'll let the numbers speak for themselves:

+    XXX
     GRAPH
     remotes seniors 6mo before: 1 (Tadej)
       +6 mid-level
     after: 5 (emili, andy x2, kris, cassio)
       +2 mid-level (remote)

+Don't worry, there's a few graphs with hard data later on.
-With similar effort and an unchanged recruitment budget, hiring remotes was clearly a success for us.
+The important for now is this: with similar effort and an unchanged recruitment budget, **hiring remotes was clearly a success** for us.

 ### 10% time on-site is enough